sigma-db/napi/README.md

 ### Changing the Node.js version

-If you happen to change to version of Node.js, you will also require new header and static library files.
+If you happen to change your version of Node.js, you also need new header and static library files.
 In that case, run `napi clean all`, which will delete any previously downloaded header and library files, as well as any built files.

-## Disclaimer

-The current code was written in a single 16h session and might need quite some refactoring and more user-friendly error-handling — I'd love to see people contributing.